downIoads/cpp_diablo2r_runewordCalculator/README.md

 * Rune word information (lists exact details of every runeword, if runeword has different effect for different item types these are listed too)
 ---
-Can I trust the .dll files?
-* Yes you can, but you don't have to.
-I provided the source code so you can build it yourself.
-Visual Studio with wxWidget is a real pain, so I give you the option to use the binary with the .dll files I provided.

 How do I build it on Linux?
 * sudo apt install libwxbase3.0-dev libwxgtk3.0-gtk3-0v5 libwxgtk3.0-gtk3-dev
 * g++ -std=c++17 *.cpp `wx-config --cxxflags --libs` -o d2rrunes